passlab/DCFG/dyninst_CFG/README.md

          Example: -n "foo bar" means only output CFG for functions with function names containing substring "foo" or "bar" -o outFileName: Specify the output file name

-mem_count is a memory trace tool to print the memory access of the "hello" program
+mem_count is a memory trace tool to print the memory access of the "hello" program when being executed.
+It has the same functionality as the pinatrace tool, but it runs much slower than pinatrace

+### Installation
+1. Download dyninst version 9.2.0 (https://github.com/dyninst/dyninst/releases/tag/v9.2.0) (The latest git repo also works) and check the README for all the dependencies software (Boost, cmake, libdwarf, libelf and libiberty).
+On Ubuntu, those packages can be installed by using "sudo apt-get install libboost-dev libelf-dev libiberty-dev cmake libdwarf-dev" command

 check the setenv.sh file for setting the env before running the CFG and mem_count